Routines give us stability — rituals provide us with sanctuary.

 More on the rituals of tea in my next post …

-Images are public domain, provided by author
+Images are creative commons and were provided by author